 If your group has hikers under the age of 18, contact us prior to booking to make arrangements.

 In the event that the minimum number of people to confirm the trip is not reached, your guide can cancel the departure at most 2 months before the start of the trip.
-Please note the trips for 2022 and 2023 are expected to reach the minimum number of people soon, and the likelihood of trip not happening is very low.
+In that case, 90% of the total amount is refundable.
+Please note the dates for this year and next year are expected to reach the minimum number of people soon, and the likelihood of trip not happening is very low.

 All policies regarding cancellation will be clearly laid out by your guide after booking your adventure.